Skip to content

 Treating the in-app dev menu as the only devtools surface

 The mur devtools serve MCP server and the VS Code panel are separate surfaces from the in-app menu.
 They observe a running app from the outside; the in-app menu observes the runtime from inside the app itself.
-Build-time opt-in (devtools: true) is enough for the in-app menu, but the MCP server requires a separate mur devtools serve invocation — don't expect it to start automatically.
+Build-time capability (Reactor.DevtoolsSupport) plus --devtools app opens the in-app menu, while the external MCP server still requires a separate mur devtools serve invocation — don't expect it to start automatically.

 Tips